-Upon adoption by the Board, the adopted Preliminary Budget is sent to Trustee, Consulting Engineers, and Bondholders in accordance to the Trust Agreement.
+Upon adoption by the Board, the adopted Preliminary Budget is sent to Trustee, Consulting Engineers, and Bondholders in accordance with the Trust Agreement.

-December: Final Budget Presented at Board Work Session
+December: Final Budget Presented

 The Final Budget is presented by the Chief Financial Officer at the public monthly Finance and Audit Committee Meeting for final review and recommendation.